New Source to Target experience

 The "Source to Target Rivers" feature in Data Integration simplifies building robust data pipelines.
 It lets you extract data from a designated source and load it into a target system.
 This automation facilitates the detection of incoming data structures, and Data Integration generates the corresponding target tables and columns for data storage without manual intervention.

-Step 1: set up the data source
+Step 2: Set up data source

-In the Source step, you can select the data source from which you ingest data.
+- In the Source step, you can select the data source (For example, MySQL, PostgreSQL, or Oracle) from which you ingest data.
 You can customize the ingestion process using parameters.
+Data Integration provides a comprehensive list of supported connectors, letting you choose the appropriate source for your data needs.

-Step 2: select data target
+Step 3: Select data target

-Select an existing Target connection or create a new one.
+Creating a target connection: Select an existing Target connection or create a new one.
 If the Target is a cloud data warehouse, you must specify the database, schema, and target table where the data is loaded.

 Data loading settings

-Define a database, schema, and target table, where data from your selected source lands.
+Define a database, schema, and target table where data from your selected source lands.
 Data Integration automatically detects the available databases and schemas for you to choose from.

 In "Snowflake" and "BigQuery", the connection form includes a Default Pre-Populated Values option.
 You can specify the values you want to work with, and the connection automatically remembers and uses these as the default.